smartive/SmartiveHandlebarsBundle/README.md

 ```
 smartive_handlebars:
+    cache:
+        enabled: true
-    cache: <service-id>
+        service: <service-id>
 ```

-There are two caching services / strategies available per default:
+There are several caching services / strategies available per default:
 - `smartive_handlebars.cache.disk`: Uses [Handlebars\Cache\Disk](https://github.com/XaminProject/handlebars.php/blob/master/src/Handlebars/Cache/Disk.php) to read/write file cache in Symfony's cache directory
 - `smartive_handlebars.cache.apc`: Uses [Handlebars\Cache\APC](https://github.com/XaminProject/handlebars.php/blob/master/src/Handlebars/Cache/APC.php) to read/write cache objects using [APC](http://php.net/manual/en/book.apc.php)
 - `smartive_handlebars.cache.redis`: Uses the [RedisBundle](https://github.com/snc/SncRedisBundle) to read/write cache objects using a [Redis Server](http://redis.io/).
-Per default, the `snc_redis.default` client is being used.
-To overwrite this, add your own service definition.
+The Redis client (has to be of type `\Predis\Client` or `\Redis`) being used can be specified using the `smartive_handlebars.cache.redis.client` parameter which defaults to `snc_redis.default`.

 You can also define your own caching services by adding a class which implements [Handlebars\Cache](https://github.com/XaminProject/handlebars.php/blob/master/src/Handlebars/Cache.php).
 To use your custom cache service you have to register it in your service configuration: